top of page

 Artifact:

 4e.
-Shares the importance and outcomes of student assessment data with the student and the students parent:
+Shares the importance and outcomes of student assessment data with the student and the student’s parent/caregiver(s):

 Parent/Caregiver Communication Plan